IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dd>For details, see <a href="../intro#participants">participants</a> and <a href="../ref-info/ref-operators-public-private">The UID2 Operator</a>.</dd>

 <dt><MdxJumpAnchor id="gl-operator-key"><a href="#gl-operator-key">Operator key</a></MdxJumpAnchor></dt>
-<dd>Each UID2 Private Operator has an operator key that allows the private Operator Service to connect to the Core Service and Opt-Out Service and call some endpoints on it.</dd>
+<dd>Each UID2 Private Operator has an operator key that allows the Private Operator Service to connect to the Core Service and Opt-Out Service and call some endpoints on it.</dd>
 <dd>The operator key identifies the participant Operator to the UID2 service.</dd>

 <dt><MdxJumpAnchor id="gl-operator-service"><a href="#gl-operator-service">Operator Service</a></MdxJumpAnchor></dt>